-Discuss the privacy risks associated with the sharing of information within the Department and what steps, if any, are currently being taken to mitigate those identified risks.
+Discuss the privacy risks associated with the sharing of information within the VA network and what steps, if any, are currently being taken to mitigate those identified risks.
+(Work with your System ISSO to complete all Privacy Risk questions in this section.).

 This question is related to privacy control UL-1, Internal Use.